A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Introduction

 Notably, although most FRBs seem to be one-off events, a small fraction of them do produce repeating bursts.
 The discovery of the first repeating source, FRB 20121102A, was a milestone in the field \citep{spitler2016repeatinga}.
 It provides a direct hint for classifying FRBs, suggesting that at least some FRBs are non-catastrophic events.
 Models in which FRBs originate from compact objects such as relatively young neutron stars are favored.
 The connection between FRBs and magnetars is further confirmed by the discovery of FRB 20200428, which is found to be associated with an X-ray burst from SGR J1935+2154, a magnetar in the Milky Way \citep{li2021HXMT,mereghetti2020INTEGRAL}.

 The waiting time of active repeating FRBs shows a clear bimodal log-normal distribution \citep{li2021bimodal,xu2022fast}.
-The main component peaks at a timescale of $\sim$ 100 s, while the secondary short component peaks at $\sim$ 1 ms. The origin of such a bimodal distribution is still unknown.
+The main component peaks at around tens of seconds, reflecting the active level of the source, while the secondary component peaks at a few tens of milliseconds, possibly reflecting the intrinsic radiation characteristics of the central engine.
+Recently, it was argued that the secondary waiting time peak might be due to some burst substructures being misclassified as separate bursts \citep{jahns2022FRB,zhou2022FAST,wang2024Memory}.
 Observations on these active repeaters raise two interesting questions.
-The first is whether all FRBs are actually repeating sources, answering which requires long-term continuous observations and is not yet conclusive.
+The first is whether all FRBs are actually repeating sources, answering which requires long-term continuous observations and thus it is not yet conclusive \citep{katz2022sources}.
 The second is whether repeating FRBs show any periodicity, which is a natural expectation if FRBs originate from neutron stars that are generally rotating at an extremely stable period.

 Interestingly, recent observations on FRB 20180916B show that it has a periodic activity.
 The period is $\sim 16.35$ days, with an active window of $\sim 5$ days \citep{chime/frb2020Periodic}.
 A tentative period of $\sim 160$ days has also been suggested for FRB 20121102 \citep{rajwade2020Possible}.
-These long periods are unlikely due to the rotation of neutron stars \citep{beniamini2020Periodicity,xu2021Periodic}, but could be explained as a signature of the orbital motion of binary systems \citep{zhang2020What,ioka2020binarya,li2021Periodic,sridhar2021Periodic,geng2021Repeating,kurban2022Periodic}, or the precession of neutron stars \citep{yang2020Orbitinduced,tong2020Periodicity,levin2020Precessing,zanazzi2020Periodic,chen2021Reconciling}, although a decisive conclusion still could not be drawn yet \citep{katz2021Testing}.
+These long periods are unlikely due to the rotation of neutron stars \citep{beniamini2020Periodicity,xu2021Periodic}, but could be explained as a signature of the orbital motion of binary systems \citep{zhang2020What,ioka2020binarya,li2021Periodic,sridhar2021Periodic,geng2021Repeating,kurban2022Periodic}, or the precession of neutron stars \citep{yang2020Orbitinduced,tong2020Periodicity,levin2020Precessing,zanazzi2020Periodic,chen2021Reconciling}, or even the precession of accretion discs \citep{katz2022Precessiona,katz2024Orbital}, although a decisive conclusion still could not be drawn yet \citep{katz2021Testing}.
 It should also be noted that the observations of FRBs are subjected to the daily-sampling problem, i.e., each source is generally monitored by a particular radio telescope only in a relatively fixed time span every day due to the rotation of the Earth.
 Such an observational strategy might lead to some false features in the periodicity, which should be carefully examined.